waynejr2/rpg-damage-container/README.md

   normal2 = dc2.calculateDamage()           //returns damage value of 50
 ```

 There another calculation method called cd.
 The default calculation assigned to cd is calculateDamage.
 It can be set to any of the three using the methods:

+    value = dc.cd();
     setDefaultCalcToCalculateDamage
     setDefaultCalcToCalculateDamage2
     setDefaultCalcToCalculateDamage3